Sqaard/RL-based-Feature-Ablation/README.md

 # RL for Financial Time-Series Forecasting on the Dow 30

 This repository contains a research pipeline for **reinforcement learning in portfolio trading** on **Dow 30** equities.
-Its primary objective is not deployment, but **scientifically credible out-of-sample evaluation** of PPO-based portfolio policies under regime shift.
+Its primary objective **scientifically credible out-of-sample evaluation** of PPO-based portfolio policies under regime shift.

 ## Project Scope